Tuesday, March 20, 2012

 Coconut-Cinnamon Rice

-This soft and sweet rice is a favorite in many Columbian homes.
+This soft and sweet rice is a favorite in many Colombian homes.
 I have added cinnamon to give it more depth and flavor.
 It is excellent for the Pitta dosha.

 Makes: 6 servings